10 signs you should change your mindset on money

 IMPACT: The fact that they feel that have lack in their life, creates a poverty mindset.
 They feel stuck in a cycle of poverty and feel powerless to change it.
 This keeps them stuck in a cycle of worry and prevents them from taking action that would improve their situation.

 SOLUTION: Start being grateful for what you do have in life.
 I know this will seem really difficult, if you feel that you have nothing, but please give it a try.
 Every night note down 3 things that you are grateful for financially – they can be as small or as large as you like, but find them!
 Also start tracking all the money that you DO have in life – each day note down how much money is coming in, and be thankful for it.
 If you can also track value, you will find that it helps to increase your enthusiasm around money. eg: if a friend buys you a coffee, you can note down £2.50 in value, or if you get something that is reduced by £10 in the sale, add £10 to your value column.

 3. Emotional spending

-Emotional spenders often have money mindset issues.
+PROBLEM: Emotional spenders often have money mindset issues.
 If they spend when they are sad, angry, miserable or happy then there is a chance that they are comfort spenders.
 Other signs are never feeling satisfied with a purchase.
 It might make them happy briefly, but then they are off looking for the next purchase that will make them happy.
-If you change your mindset, and deal with emotions behind it, then life can be much improved.

 4. Money negativity